Our long term perspective…

 With this warranty, we are strongly motivated to get your vision right the first time and have it last for a long time.

-Assuming you were able to attend every annual appointment, after 10 years, you’d have spent an additional $1,500, so the re-treatment is actually not “free”.
+Some centers obligate you to attend yearly appointments to maintain their warranty ($150/year).
+If you accidentally miss one appointment, their warranty can be nullified.
+Assuming you attended every annual appointment, after 10 years, you’d have spent an additional $1,500, so the re-treatment is actually not “free”.

 We do not require you to assume any other payment obligation or maintain yearly eye exams to remain eligible for our plan.